Reza Ali Khazeni Memorial Summer Fellowship in Environmental Law

 A letter from someone at the proposed agency or organization addressing the feasibility of and support for the project, as well as the benefit and impact the proposed project will have on that organization, also would be useful.
-The Selection Committee may conduct interviews of applicants.
+The Selection Committee (comprised of faculty and a representative of the Khazeni family) may conduct interviews of applicants.